patciahevich/home-library/README.md

 For more information about OpenAPI/Swagger please visit https://swagger.io/.

 The command `npx prisma studio` opens **Prisma Studio**, a powerful, web-based GUI for managing and exploring your database.

+# The logs are saved in the folder `nodejs2024Q3-service/dist/logs`